rajaghosh1/CourseProject/CodeBook.md

 Steps performed in converting from raw data
 ============================================

-A. Filter the mean and std columns for the train data (train/X_train.txt) as follow :
+	A. Filter the mean and std columns for the training data (train/X_train.txt) as follow :
 		1. Use the features names (features.txt) as the column names for the data
-	2. Create a data frame containing only the columns having the string "mean" and "std" in the names
+		2. Create a data frame containing only the columns having the string "mean" or "std" in the names
 	B. Convert the activity ids for the training (train/y_train.txt) into corresponding activity names (activity_labels.txt) with a column name "Activity"

-C. Set the column name of the subject train data (train/subject_train.txt) as "SubjectID".
+	C. Set the column name of the subject training data (train/subject_train.txt) as "SubjectID".
 	D. Column bind the data frames from C,B,A together.
 This gives the merged dataset for training
 	E. Repeat steps A-D for the test data.
 	F. Row bind the 2 data frames created in steps D and E. This gives the merged dataset for the all the data.
 At this point the data frame has the following columns
 		1. SubjectID : rows contain ids (1-30) of subject
 		2. Activity : rows contain activity labels (WALKING, SITTING etc)
-	3. 79 columns named for the observation (e.g. fBodyAcc-mean()-X) : rows contain the values
+		3. 79 columns named for the observation (e.g. fBodyAcc-mean()-X)
+			: rows contain the values
 	G. Generate the tidy data set from the data table in F as follow
 		1. Use gather (in tidyr) to collapse into 4 columns - SubjectID, Activity, ValueType, Value
 		2. convert the data frame into a data table using tbl_dt (from data.table)
 		3. group the data table by {SubjectID, Activity, ValueType}
 		4. summarise the grouped table with an aggegation column called MeanValue = mean(Value)